Ceca (singer): 2000–2010: Career setbacks

 Ceca returned to the scene in 2001 with the album Decenija, released under Grand Production.
 It saw commercial success, becoming her highest-selling album to date, with over 800,000 copies sold.
-To promote Decenija she embarked on a European tour, which ended with the concert at the Marakana Stadium in Belgrade on 15 June 2002, where she performed to 70.000 people.
+To promote Decenija she embarked on a European tour, which ended with the concert at the Marakana Stadium in Belgrade on 15 June 2002, where she performed to 70,000 people.

-In March 2003, due to her involvement with the Zemun Clan, Ceca was arrested by the Serbian police on suspicion of harboring the clan’s leaders in her home, allegedly providing them shelter as an alibi following the assassination of then-Serbian Prime Minister Zoran Đinđić.
+In March 2003, due to her involvement with the Zemun Clan, Ceca was arrested by the Serbian police on suspicion of harboring the Clan's leaders in her home, allegedly providing them shelter as an alibi following the assassination of then-Serbian Prime Minister Zoran Đinđić.
 She spent 121 days in prison.
 She was eventually released, and she started working on her new album Gore od ljubavi and Idealno loša in May 2004 and June 2006, respectively.
 On 17 June 2006, Ceca held a solo live show in Ušće, Belgrade in front of 120,000 people, making it one of highest-attended concerts in the world.
-After the success of her 2006 concert on Ušće, Ceca embarked on Grom Tour, but due to her controversial background and history, USA and Canada denided her entrance, but was able to perform in Australia in 2010.
+After the success of her 2006 concert on Ušće, Ceca embarked on Grom Tour, but due to her controversial background and history, the United States and Canada denided her entrance, but was able to perform in Australia in 2010.

-2010–present: International mainstream success
+2010–present: Mainstream success

 In June 2011, she released Ljubav živi under Miligram Music, which was sold in 150,000 copies.
 After she had served her detention for financial fraud and illegal firearm possession between 2011 and 2012, Ceca released her fifteenth studio album, Poziv, through City Records in June 2013.
 It spawned hit-songs like "Da raskinem sa njom", "Ime i prezime" and "Turbulentno".
 The album was sold in over 200,000 units.
-Poziv was promoted with another tour Poziv Tour and concert in Ušće Park on the Vidovdan in 2013.
+Poziv was promoted via Poziv Tour and a concert at the Ušće Park on Vidovdan in 2013.
 According to Ceca's management, the concert attracted 150,000 people, breaking her previous record for highest-attended concerts by a solo artist in the world.
 Same year, Ražnatović also performed at the New Year's Eve concert in front of the House of the National Assembly in Belgrade.

 In June 2016, she independently released Autogram under her record label Ceca Music.
 It featured popular songs like the title track, "Trepni" and "Metar odavde".
 Autogram circulated in 150,000 copies.
 The album became Ceca's most successful mainstream album to date, with over 460 million views on her YouTube channel.

 She has served as a judge on the televised singing competitions Pinkove Zvezde (2014–2016) and Zvezde Granda (2021–present).
-In October 2022, Ceca's reality television show, titled Ceca Show: Ceca i deca, also began airing on Blic TV, as well her own Late-night talk show "Ceca Show".
+In October 2022, Ceca's reality television show, titled Ceca Show: Ceca i deca, also began airing on Blic TV, as well her own late-night talk show Ceca Show.